aws-amplify/docs/docs/lib/project-setup/fragments/android/create-application/20_gradle.md

 ```

 - Add the line `mavenCentral()` within the `repositories` block in the `buildscript` and `allprojects` blocks
-- Add the line `classpath 'com.amplifyframework:amplify-tools-gradle-plugin:1.0.1'` within the `dependencies` block
-- Add the line `apply plugin: 'com.amplifyframework.amplifytools'` at the end of the file

 This configuration adds helpers to your IDE to allow easy generation and deployment of Amplify files and resources.